-The next time I tried them, I kept it simple with one color on each nail and used a few tricks (I’ll leave them at the end) and they lasted more than two weeks with no issues.
+The next time I tried them, I kept it simple with one color on each nail and used a few tricks (I’ll leave them at the end) and they lasted around two weeks with no issues.

 Removal was a pain in the butt…but not any worse than gel nails, so I decided to get really invested in these and bought a few more colors.

-As of right now I’ve been using this product for 3 months and loving it.
+As of right now I’ve been using this product for over 6 months and loving it.

 I’ve received multiple messages asking me about the product, so I thought I would share it with you here.
 I am NOT an affiliate or a partner with Nailboo.

-My Nailboo nails last a solid two weeks, and so do Cowgirl G’s.
-Depending on how OCD you are about chips or growth I feel comfortable saying that you can probably get 3 weeks out of this product.
+My Nailboo nails last a solid 10 days, and so do Cowgirl G’s.
+Depending on how OCD you are about chips or growth I feel comfortable saying that you can maybe even get 2 or even 3 weeks out of this product.